nestjs/docs.nestjs.com/content/techniques/configuration.md

 $ npm install --save-dev @types/hapi__joi
 ```

-Now we can define a Joi validation schema.
+Now we can define a Joi validation schema and pass it via the `validationSchema` property of the `forRoot()` method's options object, as shown below:

 ```typescript
 @@filename(config.service)